Jpomz/ENVS318-Applied-R-NatSci/syllabus.md

 ## Grading Policies

-Grading for this course is based on 12 equally weighted assignments.
+Grading for this course is based on 15 equally weighted homework assignments.

 Exercises in assignments will be graded as follows: